Los Angeles Radio People, O

 Oscar, Carlos: KLSX, 1995-97.
 Carlos is a comedy actor and writer.

-Oshin, Steve: KBIG, 1983-97.
-Steve is gm of KBSG/KNDD-Seattle.
+OSHIN, Steve: KBIG, 1983-97.
+Steve was gm of KBSG/KNDD-Seattle.
 In the summer of 1999, he was promoted to head the Entercom cluster of five stations.
 He left Entercom in February 2008.

 Otis, Don: KHJ, 1965.
-From the world of ad agencies, Don was operations director at KHJ.
+From the world of ad agencies, Don was operations director at KHJ just prior to Boss Radio.
 He passed away in the 1980s.

 In a 1979 LA Times interview, he confirmed, "Despite all the hardships, there's a wonderful richness in black culture that I prefer."
 In a 1995 OC Register profile: "The kids in my neighborhood that I played with, they were of the African American culture.
 We were raised together and I didn't care to leave and go anywhere else."